dandronic/firestore-send-msg/POSTINSTALL.md

 }
 ```

+**Note:** Different documents can be delivered on different channels by changing the channel IDs.
+You can get the channel ID from your [Channels page](https://dashboard.messagebird.com/en/channels/)

 ### Using the extension

 When triggered by write to specific Firestore collection, this extension will then automatically use MessageBird API to deliver your message.